 “The hotel is furnished in Scandinavian style and creates a relaxed atmosphere in contrast to the hustle and bustle on Potsdamer Platz.
 The modern surroundings offer an outstanding selection of shopping opportunities, restaurants and entertainment.
 Our hotel is the greenest in Berlin and has 16 conference rooms that are perfect for sustainable meetings.”

-Eco-friendly tours and urban adventures in Berlin
+Eco-friendly tours and urban adventures

 Berlin has a never-ending list of things to do.
 Here only a few suggestions.
 Don’t hesitate to contact Berlin Tourism for advice on sustainable adventures and eco-friendly activities in the German capital!